One in seven people in Ontario have a disability. Over the next 20 years, that number will rise as the population ages.

 Ontario’s businesses, organizations and communities are working to become more accessible and inclusive to people with disabilities … just watch!

 The Accessibility Standards Advisory Council/Standard Development Committee (ASAC/SDC) is reviewing the Accessibility Standard for Customer Service.
 The committee has developed proposed changes and is asking for public comment before finalizing its recommendations to government.
+To provide individuals and organizations with additional time to submit feedback, the deadline for providing public comment on the proposed changes to the Customer Service Standard has been extended from April 16, 2014 to May 22, 2014.
 Click to review the proposed changes and submit your feedback.

 New accessibility requirements came into force on January 1, 2014 for the public sector and large Ontario businesses.